 through the late 1940's that were manufactured in both North America

-include a rare group of early French enamel and art glass pocket watch
+collection include a rare group of early French enamel and art glass

-stands, a number of whimsical animated and musical clocks, and a
+pocket watch stands, a number of whimsical animated and musical clocks,

-completely unique offering of unusual themed clock cases fashioned
+and a completely unique offering of unusual themed clock cases

-from indelible cast iron and bronze to delicate, fragile and
+fashioned from indelible cast iron and bronze to delicate,

-Dutch Delft, French and German porcelains.
-There are a also
+colorful Dutch Delft, French and German porcelains.
+There are

-of very fine examples featuring the very best of the 19th century
+a number of very fine examples featuring the very best of the 19th

-woodcarver's art and several unusual and highly decorative Victorian
+century woodcarver's art and several unusual and highly decorative

-era tabletop and mantlepiece novelties.
-If your summer travel
+Victorian era tabletop and mantlepiece novelties.
+If your summer

 plans take you to the Lynden area be sure not to miss this very fine